-Microsoft Endpoint Manager (MEM) is the product’s official name for Microsoft Intune, previously known as Windows Intune.
+Microsoft Intune is previously known as Windows Intune.
 It’s part of Microsoft’s Unified Endpoint Management (UEM) solution.

 This cloud solution is used as a modern management tool.
 This Mobile Device Management(MDM) solution can be integrated with SCCM, Azure AD, and Active Directory.

 Intune allows people in your organization to use their personal devices through Access to Work or School.
 Intune to protect your organizational data and isolate organizational data from personal data.

 Intune is a Software as a Service (aka SaaS) solution.
 Intune server infrastructure upgrade or update is Microsoft’s responsibility.